Table of Contents[Hide][Show]

-Divinity: Original Sin 2 takes place after the first installment.
-During a time of wars and religious persecution, Bishop Alexandar the Innocent declares all Sorcerers to be criminals to rid the horrid creatures their powers lure into the game’s lands.
+Divinity: Original Sin II takes place after the first installment.
+During a time of war and religious persecution, Bishop Alexandar the Innocent declares all Sorcerers to be criminals to rid the horrid creatures their powers lure into the game’s lands.
 Players can make up a team of four as they play through a deep and meaningful narrative, taking on quests around the world and potentially slaying the Bishop.

-Minecraft continues to bring in plenty of gamers to enjoy the endless crafting and exploring of a randomly generated world.
-The video game has been around since 2011 where players are set to survive in a pixelated block world.
-In order to do so, the game will have players seek out various resources while building a shelter that would protect the player from the hostile enemies that spawn in the world.
-This is not only a fun game to enjoy at any age but one that’s also great to enjoy with young gamers as well.
+Minecraft continues to bring in gamers of all ages to enjoy endless crafting and exploration of a massive randomly generated world.
+The game has been around for over a decade and asks players to survive in a pixelated block world.
+In order to do so, players must seek out various resources while building a shelter that will protect the protagonist from hostile enemies that spawn around the game’s world.
+This is a fun game for all ages, and it’s especially fun to build new worlds or explore with friends.

 #2 Rocket League

 Rocket League was a quick indie hit when it launched.
 There’s not a lot to talk about here–the game throws players into supped-up cars on a futuristic soccer field.
 Using these cars, you’ll have to race down the area towards a massive soccer ball and attempt to smash it into the opposing player’s goal.
 It’s a game that will take players a while to get used to control-wise, but once you get the feel, this game is an absolute blast.
 Vehicles in this game feel like they are able to fly through the field and there’s nitro to further enhance your speed, not to mention a jump feature.
 Two players can work together as a team or engage in a competitive mode.

 It’s been a little while since we had a new Rayman title release onto the market.
 This long-running franchise has quite the fan base and you’ve likely enjoyed some of the earlier titles.
 If not, Rayman Legends is still a great jumping point if you’d like to play a fantastic platformer.